Probably the first thing you hear as soon as you step into dentistry is teeth scaling.

 Mouthwash and desensitizing toothpaste may help you during this period to ease the discomfort.

-It is essential to continue cleaning your teeth regularly with a quality toothbrush, specialized toothpaste, and mouthwash to prevent plaque from forming again.
+To prevent plaque from forming again, it is essential to continue cleaning your teeth regularly with a quality toothbrush, specialized toothpaste, and mouthwash.

-Contact your dentist for dental scaling, especially since teeth scaling and polishing are more affordable than you have ever imagined if you want to have an amazing smile, a fresh breath, and healthy teeth.
+Contact your dentist for dental scaling, especially since teeth scaling and polishing are more affordable than ever imagined if you want a fantastic smile, fresh breath, and healthy teeth.

-After the first tooth scaling, the dentist will inform you about the second procedure that you may need in the future.
+After the first tooth scaling, the dentist will inform you about the second procedure you may need.

 HayatMed, located in Istanbul, is highly experienced in performing Dental Veneers with satisfactory results according to our patients’ evaluations.